Kingswood University is designed as “classrooms without walls.” Learning takes place everywhere all the time.

 Additionally, we design our classes to be integrated.
 We purposely incorporate “head-learning” with “heart-transformation” that is supported by “hands-of-service” to the world, both locally and globally.

-In a detailed guide which describes our Learning Outcomes, you will see that our primary goal is under the guidance of Holy Spirit, help each of our students to become “Christ-like” in all areas of life.
+In a detailed guide which describes our Learning Outcomes, our primary goal is under the guidance of Holy Spirit, to help each of our students to become “Christ-like” in all areas of life.
 Since we can only assess what we clearly express, these outcomes are detailed by design.

 Other indicators that help us measure success include the following:

 - Retention Rate indicates the number of students that continue as students from one semester to the next.
 Our 5-year average for this semester-to-semester retention rate is 91% for undergraduate students and 83% for graduate students.

-- Graduation Rate measures the number of students who graduate within 1½ times the allotted time-frame for their program.
+- Graduation Rate measures the number of students who graduate within 1½ times the allotted timeframe for their program.
 Our five-year average for bachelor’s degree programs is 59% and 93% for graduate degrees